wwuccdc/beginner_tutorials/LinuxSec.md

 ~~~
 	sudo service <service> stop
 ~~~
-or softare can be completely uninstalled with the command
+or software can be completely uninstalled with the command
 ~~~
 	sudo apt-get purge <software>
 ~~~